Motion Graphics and Compositing - Project 1: Technical and Motion Graphics Sensibilities

 Week 3

-We were essentially a week in advance of the Project which gave us an advantage in preparation of
+We were essentially a week in advance of the Project which gave us an advantage in preparation of the different principle designs to be used for our final composition.

 3. EXERCISES